peternielsen112/mathematical-transformations/README.md

 ### Translation

 The program translations-singlepoint.py is run from the command line using `python3 translations-singlepoint.py`.
 You will be prompted to enter the current coordinates of the point and then the direction of change for x (left/right) and the number of units right or left.
 Then you will be prompted to enter the direction of change for y (up or down) and the number of units up or down.
 The program will return the coordinates of the point after the specified translation.

-## About the Creator

-I create programs in a variety of languages, from Python to JavaScript to CSS and more.
-I'm on GitHub: [@peternielsen112](https://github.com/peternielsen112) and also [Replit.com](https://replit.com/@peternielsen112) by the same username.
-Please email any problems or suggestions to me at <dirigo112@gmail.com>.